Topography and Geology

 Reserve Access

-Phillipskop Mountain Reserve is accessible to people staying in our self-catering cottages and to members of our Friends of Phillipskop scheme.
+Phillipskop Mountain Reserve is accessible to people staying in our self-catering chalets and to members of our Friends of Phillipskop scheme.
 Visitors to Phillipskop are free to explore the reserve, but please do stay within the reserve and respect the privacy of our neighbours' land.
 There are no fences to mark our boundaries, but the reserve is bordered by streams to the east and west, and the ridge along the crest of the Klein River Mountains to the north.

 For those who would like to discover more about the fynbos or the natural history of the reserve, why not book a personalised guided walk with Chris, who will help you learn more, whatever level of knowledge you are starting from.